ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 **To use the ClusterDuck Protocol follow the [Installation Manual](https://github.com/Call-for-Code/ClusterDuck-Protocol/wiki/getting-started).**

+## Testing

+From the project root, run the following snippet:

+`g++ -g -Wall -DCDP_NO_LOG test_bloomfilter.cpp src/bloomfilter.cpp -o test_bloomfilter && ./test_bloomfilter`

+This runs an acceptance test for the bloom filter.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct, the process for submitting ClusterDuck Protocol improvements, and how to join our town halls and livestreams.